-In order to support adults with learning disabilities to live life to the full, we want to ensure that the individuals we support and the local communities we work in thrive by working together.
+In order to support adults with learning disabilities to live life to the full, we bring the community and individuals together!

 Being a part of your local community is so important.
 It connects you to people, services and opportunities and plays a huge role in developing independence.

 That is why we work hard to offer a range of activities and services running across the Mendip area and beyond, bringing together communities and engaging with adults with learning disabilities.

 We have a huge amount of work experience opportunities available and welcome all abilities and confidence levels.

 As part of our support service we aim to find something for everyone and help them reach their full potential every step of the way!

 ‘I love going to my job working on the Carnival, I meet lots of people and help in their charity work.
 When I’m in the Carnival it will bring lots of happiness to all the people watching’.Becky